ehrpg/qstar/docs/index.md

 You will need a game master, someone who is willing to run and guide the game, and at least two other players.
 Furthermore you will need a pencil, eraser, and some paper.
-To play you also need a few six sided dice (d6) and ten sided dice (d10).
+To play you also need a few six sided dice (d6).

 ## Abilities